jouni-kantola/learning-wpo/README.md

 1. 🙇 Use `requestAnimationFrame` (start of the frame) instead of `setTimeout` or `setInterval` (some point in the frame) for visual changes.
 2. 💁 Avoid forced synchronous layouts ("layout thrashing").
 Batch style reads together, to reuse the previous frame's layout values.
 Once calculations are performed, then perform writes.
+3. 🧐 Watch out for recurring long running tasks, especially if they together take longer than 16 ms.
-3. 🎡 For large operations that require DOM access, batch work in separate `requestAnimationFrame` tasks.
+4. 🎡 For large operations that require DOM access, batch work in separate `requestAnimationFrame` tasks.
 This may require status indicators to clearly signal a long running process.
 Worth noting, poor implementation of tasks results in "laggy" visuals (without clearly showing in performance debugger).
-4. 😴 Input handlers are scheduled before `requestAnimationFrame` (`rAF`).
+5. 😴 Input handlers are scheduled before `requestAnimationFrame` (`rAF`).
 If style writes are done in input handlers and then read in `rAF` this causes layout trashing.
 To not block the compositor thread, batch changes together by debouncing to next `rAF` callback.
-5. 👷 Move computational work to web workers to offload main thread and prevent blocking visual updates.
+6. 👷 Move computational work to web workers to offload main thread and prevent blocking visual updates.

 ## CSS optimization